How Does Mediation Work

 - You and your spouse schedule appointments together

-- Decisions tend to be made quickly and without consulting experts
+- Decisions tend to be made quickly and without professional consultation

 How much does mediation cost in Wisconsin?

-The cost of mediation in Wisconsin typically ranges from $800 to $3,500.
-The price is affected by circumstances surrounding your divorce, like shared debts, property ownership, children and spousal support.
+The cost of mediation in Wisconsin typically ranges from $3,500 to $7,000.
+The price is affected by circumstances surrounding your divorce, like shared debts, property ownership, children, and spousal support.